obabec/rust-mqtt/README.md

 # rust-mqtt

 rust-mqtt is an MQTT client primarily for no_std environments.
-The library provides an async API depending on `embedded_io_async`'s traits.
-As of now, only MQTT version 5.0 is supported.
+The library provides an async API depending on [embedded_io_async](https://docs.rs/embedded-io-async/latest/embedded_io_async/)'s traits.
+As of now, only [MQTT version 5.0](https://docs.oasis-open.org/mqtt/mqtt/v5.0/mqtt-v5.0.html) is supported.

 ## Library state